Bioinformatics: Homology

 In the genomic branch of bioinformatics, homology is used to predict the function of a gene: if the sequence of gene A, whose function is known, is homologous to the sequence of gene B, whose function is unknown, one could infer that B may share A's function.
 In structural bioinformatics, homology is used to determine which parts of a protein are important in structure formation and interaction with other proteins.
 Homology modeling is used to predict the structure of an unknown protein from existing homologous proteins.

 One example of this is hemoglobin in humans and the hemoglobin in legumes (leghemoglobin), which are distant relatives from the same protein superfamily.
 Both serve the same purpose of transporting oxygen in the organism.
 Although both of these proteins have very different amino acid sequences, their protein structures are very similar, reflecting their shared function and shared ancestor.

 Other techniques for predicting protein structure include protein threading and de novo (from scratch) physics-based modeling.

 Another aspect of structural bioinformatics include the use of protein structures for Virtual Screening models such as Quantitative Structure-Activity Relationship models and proteochemometric models (PCM).
 Furthermore, a protein's crystal structure can be used in simulation of for example ligand-binding studies and in silico mutagenesis studies.

-A 2021 deep-learning algorithms-based software called AlphaFold, developed by Google's DeepMind, greatly outperforms all other prediction software methods, and has released predicted structures for hundreds of millions of proteins in the AlphaFold protein structure database.
+A 2021 deep-learning algorithms-based software called AlphaFold, developed by Google's DeepMind, released predicted structures for hundreds of millions of proteins in the AlphaFold protein structure database.